MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ## 2 - Connect to an event hub

-In this section, you'll create a connection between the event hub and your Azure Data Explorer table.
-When this connection is in place, data that flows into the event hub streams to the target table.
+In this section, you'll establish a connection between the event hub and your Azure Data Explorer table.
+As long as this connection is in place, data is transmitted from the event hub into your target table.
+If the event hub is moved to a different resource or subscription, you'll need to update or recreate the connection.

-> [!CAUTION]
-> If the event hub is moved to a different resource or subscription, you won't be able to make changes to the connection.
-Either update or recreate the connection.

 ### [Portal](#tab/portal)